 Hardware is less critical for the Privacy Stack as we’re not talking about the hardware you use in the normal course of your working day, such as laptops, smartphones and even the servers and other media where the data is stored.
 (You will need to consider that hardware as part of your Privacy Governance though, including to encrypt data at rest.)
 Here, we’re talking about hardware that you use specifically for GDPR compliance, such as encryption hardware and the kit you might need for your chosen MFA solution.

 That’s a quick walk through the Privacy Stack.
-We’ll be discussing all of these elements of the Privacy Stack in a White Paper series and later blog posts so do keep tuned!
+We’ll be discussing all of these elements of the Privacy Stack in later blog posts so do keep tuned!